yusefnapora/pixelbook-linux/README.md

 ```bash
 sudo reboot
 ```

+You should NOT boot into the main Ubuntu kernel as it contains none of the drivers just compiled into the kernel.
+By default, the script selects the "Advanced" option submenu.
+You should pick the submenu and then the ChromiumOS kernel.

 When the system comes back up, you should boot into the ChromiumOS-flavored kernel.
 You'll be able to tell that you're using the correct kernel by the display backlight